DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 planners, and experts who always already know what the best infrastructures are 'for the people'.
-This is social innovation as a form of active, participatory citizenship that today, it seems to us, will always have to have a strong hold in an ethos of *performative defiance* as well.
+This is social innovation as a form of active, participatory citizenship that today, it seems to us, will always have to have a strong hold in an ethos of performative defiance as well.

 <div class="streams"><hr class="streams" />Failing forward, could then be described as a mode of activism defined by the ethos of performative defiance.<hr class="streams" /></div>

-In continuing to *fail forward*, Urban Resort makes a crucial contribution to the contemporary struggle for our cities.
-The defiance they, as well as other initiatives and projects show — in Amsterdam these would include collectives such as OT301, Schijnheilig, De Valreep and a number of others — shows a bit of the future of urban politics as citizen’s craft.
-This is even more important because defiant citizenship is also dependent on such spaces to emerge.
+In continuing to fail forward, Urban Resort makes a crucial contribution to the contemporary struggle for our cities.
+The defiance they, as well as other initiatives and projects show — in Amsterdam these would include collectives such as OT301, Schijnheilig, De Valreep and a number of others — point to a possible future of urban politics as citizen’s craft.
+This is even more important because the emergence of defiant citizenship depends on the existence of such spaces.
 Our societies need infrastructures where ‘alternative’ — for lack of a better term — social practices can be *experienced* and experimented with.
 This is even more important as we stand on the eve of an enormous roll-out of smart city